 Project planning and implementation of the Mid-Currituck Bridge was placed on hold in 2013 while NCDOT reviewed state, regional and local transportation improvement funding priorities using the Strategic Mobility Formula.

-The project has since been approved for inclusion in the 2016-2025 State Transportation Improvement Program, and now, work toward a Record of Decision is underway.
+The project has since been approved for inclusion in the 2016-2025 State Transportation Improvement Program (STIP), and now, work toward a Record of Decision (ROD) is underway.

-The Environmental Impact Statement (EIS) is also being re-evaluated to determine if a supplemental EIS is required.
-Because it has been more than three years since the approval of the Final EIS, this re-evaluation will consider changes regarding the project, its surroundings, impacts and any new issues, circumstances or information that was not considered in the original document.
+As part of working toward a Record of Decision, the Environmental Impact Statement (EIS) is being re-evaluated to determine if a supplemental EIS is required.
+Because it has been more than three years since the approval of the Final EIS in 2012, this re-evaluation will consider changes regarding the project, its surroundings, impacts and any new issues, circumstances or information that was not considered in the original document.
 The re-evaluation will also look at any changes in laws or regulations that apply to the project.

 If the re-evaluation process concludes that the information presented in the Final EIS is an accurate analysis of anticipated project impacts, the Record of Decision will be published signifying the completion of the environmental study process.